Skip to content

 Nuxt + Directus

-You can use the @rstore/nuxt-directus module to automatically generate the models and plugins from your Directus backend.
+You can use the @rstore/nuxt-directus module to automatically generate the collections and plugins from your Directus backend.

 bash